 How is tremor diagnosed and treated?

-Your doctor will perform a physical exam and review your medical history.
-Your doctor may also order a neurological exam, which would test muscle strength, reflexes, muscle tone, balance, and speech, and evaluate:
+To diagnose tremor, a doctor will perform a physical exam and review the person’s medical history.
+They will perform a neurological exam and test muscle tone and strength, reflexes, balance, and speech, and evaluate:

 - Whether the tremor occurs when the muscles are at rest or in action